-Since Dalriada's appointment there have been no transactions, as no payments into the Scheme have been accepted, either by way of contribution or transfers-in.
-As a result, there have been no transaction costs.
+There have been no transactions since Dalriada's appointment.
+Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in meaning there have been no transaction costs.

-Under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
-Whilst these costs (or "charges") fall as debt due from the employer (or sponsor).
-However, this company is dissolved.
+However, under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
+Whilst these costs (or "charges") fall as debt due from the employer (or sponsor), in this case the sponsor has been dissolved.
 In this situation the terms of the appointment set out that fees should be met from Scheme funds.